 What is the penalty for Part A if I don’t take it?

 If you don’t sign up for Part A when you are first eligible for Medicare, your monthly premium may increase by 10%.
-You’ll pay a higher premium for twice as many years than the number of years you delayed paying.
+You’ll pay a higher premium for twice as many years than the years you delayed paying.

 What is the penalty for Part B if I don’t take it?